Join today and get outside at one of our 60+ wildlife sanctuaries. New Individual and Family memberships are just $35! Start your membership

 Equitable Access to Nature

-Mass Audubon is committed to increasing inclusive and equitable access to nature, so that everyone in the state regardless of income, physical ability or location has access to greenspaces, environmental education, and career opportunities.
+Mass Audubon is committed to increasing equitable access to nature for everyone, regardless of income, physical ability, or location.
+This includes access to greenspaces, environmental education, career opportunities, and more.

 Why Equitable Access to Nature Matters

-Everyone deserves to enjoy nature’s benefits—from clean air and water to shade and recreation.
-Yet many families face barriers that make it difficult for them to access greenspaces: few community parks, limited transportation options, and a lack of available nature education programs.
+Everyone has a right to enjoy nature’s benefits—from clean air and water to shade and recreation.
+Unfortunately, many people face barriers that make it difficult for them to enjoy greenspaces.
+This could include too few community parks, limited transportation options, inaccessible design, or a lack of environmental education programs.

 What We're Doing